 Matt chose to work with us for his Summer Service Project.
 Matt has been playing baseball for years, and chose to collect equipment for PIFBS because he was motivated to do more for the game off the field.
 Special thanks to Pennridge Athletic Department!

 Jonathan did an equipment collection in New Jersey for his Bar Mitzvah project to give back to the game he loves.
-Jonathan donated helmets, bats, cleats, gloves, bags, and more, and is looking to do another collection for us in the future!
+Jonathan donated helmets, bats, cleats, gloves, bags, and more.
+He also donated gear to us a second time in early 2022!

 Main Street Baseball